BrownieO/Conlang-notes/Vocabulary/Social/regions.md

 ## Continents (Unteklandeon)
 Continents are the major landmasses.
 Their number varies by culture and they have no single ruler.

-The following continents are included:
+The following continent names are included:

-- America = Amerikeon
+- America = Ameriken
+- Artic = Artikien
+- Antartica = Antartikien
-- Africa = Afrikeon
+- Africa = Afriken
-- Europe = Europeon
+- Europe = Europen
-- Asia = Asireon
+- Asia = Asien
+- Australia = Ostralien
+- Oceania = Haiyanien

 ## Countries (Pasneon)
 Countries are smaller political units.
 To form their name, append "en" to their endonym or an exonym.